apache/apisix-website/blog/en/blog/2023/01/02/accessing_apisix-dashboard_from_everywhere_with_keycloak_authentication.md

 image: https://github.com/MirtoBusico/assets-for-blogs/blob/main/blog01.png
 ---

-> This article describes .
+> This article describes how to setup an external access to apisix dashboard protecting the URL with authentication managed by a keycloak server.

 <!--truncate-->